Connor-WT/slate2/source/index.html.md

 Obtain MOER forecast data for a given region.
 Omitting the starttime and endtime parameters will return the most recently generated forecast for a given region.
 Use the starttime and endtime parameters to obtain historical forecast data.

 Note that starttime and endtime define the time when a forecast was **generated**.
 Every five minutes, WattTime generates a new forecast which (depending on the region) is between 8 and 24 hours in duration.
-So, if you make a request to the forecast endpoint with starttime of Jan 1, 1:00 and endtime Jan 1, 1:05, you will receive the forecast generated at 1:00, and the forecast generated at 1:05 on January 1.
+So, if you make a request to the forecast endpoint with starttime of Jan 1, 1:00 and endtime Jan 1, 1:05, you will receive the forecast (all 288 values in the forecast window) generated at 1:00, and the forecast generated at 1:05 on January 1.

-Access to this endpoint is restricted to customers with ANALYST or PRO subscriptions.
+Access to this endpoint is restricted to customers with PRO subscriptions.

 <aside class="success">
 Historical forecast queries are limited to a maximum time span of 1 day.
 If you want to query more data than that, please break up your request into multiple queries.